-When Flicker is created by a rapid change in voltage (e.g. single motor starting or capacitor switching), it is more appropriate to use Maximum Voltage Deviation as opposed to P{st} to determine Flicker severity.
-The System Design Flicker Planning Level for loads that create rapid voltage changes are provided in Table II-2.
+When voltage fluctuations are created by rapid changes in voltage (e.g. motor starting, transformer energization or capacitor switching), it is more appropriate to use Maximum Voltage Deviation as opposed to $P{st}$ .
+The System Design Planning Level for Users that create RVCs are provided in Table II-3.
+Again, the values in Table II-3 represent the cumulative limits for all Users served by the ESS, and are not RVC Emission Limits for any individual User.